kean/articles/2021-03-15-pulse-store.markdown

 }
 ```

-Another approach is to use [DocumentGroup](https://developer.apple.com/documentation/swiftui/documentgroup), but it comes with its own caveats, so for a simple scenario like this `onOpenURL()` can do.
+Another approach is to use [DocumentGroup](https://developer.apple.com/documentation/swiftui/documentgroup), but it comes with its own caveats.
+For a simple scenario like this `onOpenURL()` can do.

-Adding a custom document type is small part of the job.
-I'm now working on adding a document browser, [`QLPreviewingController`](https://developer.apple.com/documentation/quartz/qlpreviewingcontroller), and more.
+Adding a custom document type is just part of the job.
+I'm now also working on [`QLPreviewingController`](https://developer.apple.com/documentation/quartz/qlpreviewingcontroller) to offer previews with some store metadata, and more.

 ## Conclusion